 Another chance to hear the late playwright Arnold Wesker looking back at his life and career with Matthew Sweet.
 With Michael Billington, Margaret Drabble and Nichola McAuliffe.

 Another chance to hear the playwright Arnold Wesker, who died in April of this year, on the eve of his 80th birthday, looking back at his life and career with Matthew Sweet.
 Matthew also talks to the theatre critic Michael Billington, Margaret Drabble, the actress Nichola McAuliffe and to the director Dominic Cooke.

-The author of 42 plays has enjoyed a revival of his work over the last year with productions of 'The Kitchen' and 'Chicken Soup with Barley' but for many years he felt himself to be neglected by the British theatrical establishment.
+The author of 42 plays enjoyed a revival of his work in recent years with productions of 'The Kitchen' and 'Chicken Soup with Barley' but for many years he felt himself to be neglected by the British theatrical establishment.
 His plays were performed around the world and translated into seventeen languages but were rarely seen in his own country.
 In 1976 'Shylock', his reworking of 'The Merchant of Venice' closed on Broadway before the opening night when its star, Zero Mostel, died suddenly.
 And four years earlier, in 1972, Wesker sued the RSC for refusing to stage 'The Journalists', a play they had commissioned and which Wesker had researched at the Sunday Times.
-For the first time the RSC has opened their archives to allow Matthew Sweet to discover what was happening in the company at the time and why the actors refused to perform the play.
+For the first time the RSC opened their archives to allow Matthew Sweet to discover what was happening in the company at the time and why the actors refused to perform the play.